-Once you have decided which holiday you wish to book, please fill in the form at the back of this brochure which can then be emailed, posted or faxed to us.
+Once you have decided which holiday you wish to book, please fill in the form at the back of this brochure which can then be emailed or posted.
 We will get in touch with you once we have received your booking to confirm your holiday details.